munificent/craftinginterpreters/book/introduction.md

    syllables or a handful of letters will annoy them to no end.

-3. **It's distinct enough to search for.** People will Google your language's name to find docs for it, and you want a word that's not common enough to confuse the search engine.
+3. **It's distinct enough to search for.** People will Google your language's name to find docs for it, so you want a word that's rare enough that most results point to your docs.
 Though, with the amount of AI most search engines are packing today, that's less of an issue.
 Still, you won't be doing your users any favors if you name your language "for".